Workplace Environment

 Workstyle Reform Committee

 We established the Workstyle Reform Committee in fiscal 2017.
 Labor and management cooperate in activities to reduce overtime work and encourage employees to take paid leave with the aim of improving productivity and achieving work-life balance.
-In addition to three cross-business unit subcommittees for sales and engineering, manufacturing and design, and construction and service job categories, the Corporate Functions subcommittee has been established directly under the Committee to improve issues and share information according to the characteristics of each job category.
+In addition to three cross-business unit subcommittees for sales and engineering, manufacturing and design, and installation and service job categories, the Corporate Functions subcommittee has been established directly under the Committee to improve issues and share information according to the characteristics of each job category.

 Mental and Physical Health Promotion Committee